 - Amplicon sequencing is a low-cost and rapid procedure to target up to 200 genomic regions with commonly occurring polymorphisms that inform treatment decisions.
 Tumor mutational burden and microsatellite instability can also be determined.

-- Hybridization-based capture sequencing allows sequencing of up to 100 million nucleotides from the human genome at high depth.
+- Hybridization-based capture sequencing allows high-depth sequencing of up to 100 million nucleotides from the human genome.
 This technique also enables the detection of potentially pathogenic SNP and indels, as well as some large deletions and gene fusion events.

 - Methylation sequencing checks the methylation of cytosine residues in the DNA.